LLukas22/llm-rs-python/README.md

 Simply install it via pip: `pip install llm-rs`

+### Installation with GPU Acceleration Support
+> ⚠️ Please note that GPU Acceleration support is currently in its experimental phase.

+`llm-rs` incorporates support for various GPU-accelerated backends to facilitate enhanced inference times.
+To enable GPU-acceleration the `use_gpu` parameter of your `SessionConfig` must be set to `True`.
+We distribute prebuilt binaries for the following operating systems and graphics APIs:

+#### MacOS (Using Metal)
+For MacOS users, the Metal-supported version of `llm-rs` can be easily installed via pip:

+`
+pip install llm-rs-metal
+`

+#### Windows/Linux (Using CUDA for Nvidia GPUs)
+Due to the significant file size, CUDA-supported packages cannot be directly uploaded to `pip`.
+To install them, download the appropriate `*.whl` file from the latest [Release](https://github.com/LLukas22/llm-rs-python/releases/latest) and install it using pip as follows:

+`
+pip install [wheelname].whl
+`

+#### Windows/Linux (Using OpenCL for All GPUs)
+> ⚠️ OpenCL support is highly experimental and may not provide stable results.

+For universal GPU support on Windows and Linux, we offer an OpenCL-supported version.
+It can be installed via pip:

+`
+pip install llm-rs-opencl
+`

 ## Usage
 ### Running local GGML models:
 Models can be loaded via the `AutoModel` interface.